bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/for-sof.md

 seemingly disappeared from the folder.

-After the update on 30/05/2024, the corrupted files became visible again, this time with arrows buttons and page numbers 1-5/???.
+After the update on 30/05/2024, the corrupted files became visible again, this time with arrows buttons and page numbers 1-5.

 [Back to all files](#directory-content)

 ## Read More

+Use the [table](#directory-content) to navigate to the file articles by clicking their name.

 - [Characters](../characters/characters)
 - [Sof](../characters/sof)